HaitaiNg/Education/Books/FlashBoys.md

 jobs to work for high-frequency trading firms or the firms that lobbied Washington on their behalf.
-Some of these people had played central roles in deciding how, or even whether, to regulate high- frequency trading.
+Some of these people had played central roles in deciding how, or even whether, to regulate high-frequency trading.
 For instance, in June 2010, the associate director of the
 SEC’s Division of Trading and Markets, Elizabeth